 This ruling is based on the understanding that there will be no material changes in the facts and representations upon which it is based.
-Except as we have ruled herein, we express no opinion as to the tax consequences of the transactions under other sections of the Code and Income Tax Regulations.

 This ruling will be made available for public inspection under section 6110 of the Code after certain deletions of identifying information are made.
 For details, see enclosed Notice 437, Notice of Intention to Disclose.
 A copy of this ruling with deletions that we intend to make available for public inspection is attached to Notice 437.
 If you disagree with our proposed deletions, you should follow the instructions in Notice 437.